wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/6-exercise.md

 One last enhancement needs to be made before you can complete your business process flow.
 Before you begin, quickly review the fields on the main form under the diagram of your business process flow.

 The following screenshot shows a new instance of your business process flow.
 Notice that only two fields are shown on the main screen (outlined in red): **Name** and **Owner**.
 The name of the record is similar to the title of this record, and the owner of the record is the current user who created the instance of the current business process flow.
 As mentioned previously, you can enhance the user experience by ensuring an appropriate number of fields for every stage.
-Now, you will add some fields to make this screen more useful.
+Now, you’ll add some fields to make this screen more useful.

 ![Immersive flow with only two fields on main form.](../media/25-immersive-flow-2-fields-main-form.png)